 Instead of trash cans, the market has Zero Waste Stations where customers can compost their plates, cups and food scraps, and recycle bottles or cans.
-Feel free to ask market staff, vendors, or volunteers for composting directions and find out more about how you can integrate Zero Waste into you daily life!
-A special “thank you” to all the vendors for facilitating the success of Zero Waste at MCFM by absorbing the overhead costs of serving on compostable materials.
+Feel free to ask market staff and volunteer Zero Waste Educators if you are unsure about what is compostable and recyclable.
+A special thank you to all the vendors for facilitating the success of Zero Waste at MCFM by absorbing the overhead costs of serving on compostable materials.

 First Zero Waste Market in MN

 In 2009, Mill City Farmers Market (MCFM) became the first Zero Waste Farmers Market in Minnesota!
 MCFM is proud to be a Zero Waste Market, where “waste” generated at the market from food sales, samples and events is composted or recycled.
 By composting and recycling market waste, MCFM diverts nearly 4,000lb of waste from the landfill annually, reducing greenhouse gas emissions and pollution.
 This program allows MCFM to minimize our carbon footprint and strengthen our commitment to sustainability.